vanilla-reforged/vmangos-docker/README.md

 3. CMakeList.txt arguments were removed from build\Dockerfile.
 Changes were made directly in the provided core.
 4. Host paths to volumes differ.
 5. Build\Dockerfile and Extractor get executed with the --user=root command (issues finding filepaths).
+6. Database migrations happen in Build\Dockerfile not in install script

 ### Dependencies